spacetelescope/stpsf/docs/psf_grids.rst

 Example PSF grid
 ^^^^^^^^^^^^^^^^

-PSF grid calculations are useful for visualizing changes in the PSF across instrument fields of view.
+The `psf_grid` method is used to compute a PSF grid.
+It takes many of the same arguments as does `calc_psf`.
+In addition, it takes a `num_psfs` argument for the number of PSF to include in the grid.
+This must be a square integer; for instance `num_psfs=9` will compute a 3x3 grid, and so on.
 Here's one example of that.

 .. code-block:: python